 The Riverland is where the cool waters of the Murray River feed wetlands and

 floodplain forests; where warm sandy landscapes are transformed into carpets of

 Adelaide and surrounds

-Wherever you go in South Australia, you’ll want to stop by Adelaide, Australia’s most liveable city.
+Wherever you go in South Australia, you’ll want to stop by Adelaide, Australia’s most liveable city and one of Lonely Planet's must-visit destinations.
 It’s full of vibrant cafés and restaurants.
 From the Adelaide Fringe to cycling race, the Santos Tour Down Under, Adelaide loves a party.

 Adelaide rises from the middle of a vast, tree covered plain.
 It lies between rolling hills to the east and sandy beaches to the west.
 Adelaide’s beauty is its accessibility.